The Sarbanes Oxley Act

-While SEC and PCAOB do not mandate the use of any particular framework, PCAOB states that the framework used by a company should have elements that encompass the five COSO components on internal control.
+While the SEC and the PCAOB do not mandate the use of any particular framework, PCAOB states that the framework used by a company should have elements that encompass the five COSO components on internal control.

 Internal control generally serves as a first line of defense in safeguarding assets and preventing and detecting errors and fraud.

 Internal control is defined as a process, effected by an entity’s board of directors, management, and other personnel, designed to provide reasonable assurance regarding the achievement of the following objectives: